-- People told us they received effective care and their needs were met.
-A relative told us, "My [relative] hasn't been here long, but they're doing everything they can for her." - Staff liaised effectively with other organisations and teams.
+• People told us they received effective care and their needs were met.
+A relative told us, "My [relative] can be challenging sometimes and he took a while to settle.
+The staff worked really hard with him and they understand what makes him tick now."

+• Staff liaised effectively with other organisations and teams.
 People received support from specialised healthcare professionals when required, such as GP's, chiropodists and social workers.
 Feedback from staff and documentation supported this.
 Staff recognised when people were poorly and had contacted the relevant professionals.
-Staff kept records about the healthcare appointments people had attended and implemented the guidance provided by healthcare professionals. - People's individual needs around their mobility were met by the adaptation of the premises.
+Staff kept records about the healthcare appointments people had attended and implemented the guidance provided by healthcare professionals.

+• People's individual needs around their mobility were met by the adaptation of the premises.
 Handrails were fitted throughout.
 Slopes and a passenger lift allowed people in wheelchairs to access all parts of the service, and there were adapted bathrooms and toilets.
 Clear signage enabled people to orientate themselves around the service and locate any specific rooms they needed, such as toilets and bathrooms.